BBC warned of Gregg Wallace’s alleged inappropriate behaviour ‘as far back as 2017’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The BBC was warned of alleged inappropriate behaviour by Gregg Wallace years before he stepped back from hosting MasterChef, according to reports.
+Director and producer Dawn Elrick said she sent a letter to the corporation with a number of anonymous accounts from people who alleged they “have experienced sexism and sexual harassment within the TV industry”.

-In an email seen by The Times, broadcaster Aasmah Mir complained to the coporation about comments made Mr Wallace after she had appeared on Celebrity Masterchef.
+The emergence of the letter, shared in a post on Instagram by Ms Elrick, came as a report was published by the The Times claiming the BBC received a complaint over comments made by Wallace in 2017.

-Kate Phillips, who now manages unscripted programmes for the BBC, was forwarded on the email in 2017 and assured Ms Mir she would ensure she was “informed straight away” should further allegations arise.
+It was sent in an email by broadcaster Aasmah Mir after she appeared on the 12th series of Celebrity Masterchef.

-In a separate report published by The Guardian, the BBC was reportedly once again made aware of complaints about Wallace’s behaviour in 2022, when a letter outlining allegations was sent.
+On Thursday, it was announced that Wallace was to step away from the BBC cooking show while historical misconduct complaints were externally reviewed by MasterChef producers Banijay UK.

-Since news broke of the scandal, several stars to have appeared on Celebrity MasterChef, including former Newsnight host Kirsty Wark and Geordie Shore’s Charlotte Crosby, have hit out at the host for alleged remarks they heard when they were filming episodes.
+The 60-year-old faces allegations of inappropriate sexual comments from 13 people across a range of shows over a 17-year period.

-On Saturday night, it has been reported that the broadcaster had been made aware of alleged inappropriate behaviour by Mr Wallace years before the emergence of reports this week.
+“Although these are not, as stressed above, not official complaints, it is the number that have come forward about this one person that has prompted this letter.”

-The Times’ has reported that 2017 Celebrity Masterchef contestant Aasmah Mir complained about comments made by Mr Wallace during filming of the show’s 12th series.
+Speaking to The Observer, Ms Elrick said the BBC suggested each individual would have to make their own, direct complaint to the corporation.

-The newspaper claims she wrote to the corporation in an email forwarded on to Ms Phillips.
+Separately, The Times has reported on Mir complaining about comments made by Wallace during filming of the show’s 12th series in 2017, in an email that was forwarded to Kate Phillips, who now manages unscripted programmes for the BBC.

 In internal emails seen by The Times, Ms Phillips said she would ensure that she was “informed straight away” should more complaints be made against Wallace.